Hellblazer/a-demo/README.md

 ![Build Status](https://github.com/Hellblazer/a-demo/actions/workflows/maven.yml/badge.svg)

-This is the repository of the Sky application, built on the Delos distributed platform.
+This is the repository of the Sky application, built on the [Delos distributed systems platform](https://github.com/Hellblazer/Delos).
 It's a fantasy POC for a minimal viable system built using the modular framework of Delos.